michael-s-downs/thethingineed/README.md

     * <b>force_ocr</b> (optional): Boolean parameter to force the document to pass through the OCR component
     * <b>llm_ocr_conf (<i>'llm-ocr' ocr type parameters</i>)</b> (optional):
       * <b>model</b> (optional): Name of the model (or pool) to be used on each platform.
 If this parameter is not provided 'gpt-4o-pool-world' will be the default model.
       * <b>platform</b> (optional): Name of the desired platform.
-Possible values: 'azure', 'openai', or 'bedrock'. 'azure' by default.
+Possible values: 'azure', 'openai', 'bedrock' or 'vertex'. 'azure' by default.
       * <b>query</b> (optional): Question or task that you want to ask the model.
       * <b>system</b> (optional): Variable for chat-based models
       * <b>max_tokens</b>(optional): Maximum number of tokens to generate in the response.
 (1000 by default)